 Gallstones are formed in the gallbladder and can be composed of cholesterol or bilirubin.
 Fatty meals cause the release of cholecystokinin (CCK) from the duodenum, which subsequently causes contraction of the gallbladder.
 This contraction can expel stones from the gallbladder into the cystic duct or common bile duct.
 Less commonly, stones may also be formed within the common bile duct (CBD) and are referred to as primary CBD stones.
 These stones irritate the lining of the ducts, causing pain, which notably is present during times of gallbladder and duct contraction.

 Patients typically present with postprandial pain that "comes and goes," hence the term colic.
 The pain is usually in the RUQ of the abdomen and may have radiation into the back.
 With uncomplicated biliary colic, patients will likely present only with pain.
 However, some may also report nausea and/or vomiting.
 These symptoms are accentuated after meals.

 Biliary colic patients are afebrile and will commonly have no abnormal vitals in contrast to acute cholecystitis or cholangitis, which may present with fevers, tachycardia, or even hypotension if they progress to septic shock.

-Patients with biliary colic will generally only have RUQ or epigastric tenderness on physical exam.
+Patients with biliary colic will generally only have right upper quadrant (RUQ) or epigastric tenderness on physical exam.
 Abdominal distension and rebound tenderness are less common.
 Jaundice is not seen with blockage of the cystic duct; however, it is common with blockage of the common bile duct due to an elevation of direct bilirubin.